 Whether you are interested in remodeling parts of your home or just walking through your front door each day, you may notice a few marks on your exterior or interior doors.
 Cracks, dents, scratches, and chipped paint can appear out of nowhere as you regularly make your way through these doorframes.
 Luckily, with the right preparations and this step-by-step guide by your side, you can make your doors look as good as new.

-Keep reading to learn how to fix a cracked door and the materials you need.
+Keep reading to learn how to fix an interior, side, back, or front door that’s cracked and the materials you need.

 How Do Doors Become Cracked or Damaged?